9 Things 99% of People don’t Know about Chinese New Year

 Chinese New Year, one of the most widely celebrated festivals in the world, is almost known to all for its commonly seen red lanterns, firecrackers, and tradition of eating dumplings.
-Here we don't talk about things that everyone knows.
-The following 9 cool facts that 99% of people don't know about the Chinese New Year will make you sound smart.
+Here we don't talk about things that everyone already knows.
+The following are 9 cool facts that 99% of people don't know about the Chinese New Year will make you sound smart.

 No set date for Chinese New Year

 The first thing most people don’t know is that Chinese New Year, also known as the Spring Festival, the date of which is not fixed.
 Because the Chinese New Year follows the Lunar Calendar, the date changes every year and it always falls on a day between January 21 and February 20.
 In 2019, it falls on February 5.